shangan23/cloud-gcp/README.md

   - SDK

 - IAM - Identity and Access Management

+  Who can be IAM?
+    - Google Account or Cloud Identity user
+    - Service Account
+    - Google Group
+    - Cloud Identiy or G Suite domain

+  Types of Roles:
+    - Primitive : Fixed coarse-grained level of access.
+Primitive roles includes Owner,Editor,Viewer and Billing
+    - Predefined : Fine grained permission
+    - Custom : presise set of permission.
+Policies can be applied on Project and Organization

   Resources -> Projects -> Folders -> Organziation Nodes.
+IAM has primitive, predefined and custom roles.
+Primitive roles includes Owner,Editor,Viewer and Billing.